Women’s ADHD

 About

 We spotlight how ADHD manifests in women, blending research, lived experience, and clinical insight to challenge underdiagnosis and stigma, and to advance equity in mental health care.
+Let us head over to blog posts to further discuss the topics for women with undiagnosed ADHD.
+Feel free to share your ideas or leave a comment to help support the research study!

 A close-up of a cork vision board mounted on a matte white wall, covered with neatly pinned index cards labeled with terms like “inattentive type,” “late diagnosis,” and “equity in care” in clear, printed handwriting.
 Color-coded strings connect related cards, weaving a subtle web of understanding.
 A slim metal clip holds a small printed brain illustration colored in pastel sections.
 The scene is lit by warm, soft desk lamp light from the lower left, creating gentle shadows that add depth and focus.
 Photographic realism, shot straight-on with sharp focus and a narrow vignette, establishing a thoughtful, research-oriented mood that highlights the complexity and interconnection of women’s ADHD experiences without any human presence.